Is Your Potentially Toxic High-Performer Sabotaging Your Culture?

 6. Consider Making the Tough Choice

-It’s easy to get sucked into the trap of thinking you have no choice but to accept the behavior.
+It’s easy to get sucked into the trap of thinking you have no choice but to accept the behavior of this potentially toxic high-performer.
 Be sure you’re looking at the bigger picture and the drain on the productivity and morale of the rest of your team.
 Are you losing other “A players” (or even solid B players) because they don’t want to work with this person?
 See also: Why Leaders Should Not Be Afraid to Fire Their Top Performer (Inc.)

-What advice do you have for managing an obnoxious high-performer?
+What advice do you have for managing a potentially toxic, high-performer?